Five Reasons Why the Comey Affair Is Worse Than Watergate

 The resiliency of the fabric of American institutions

 The Saturday Night Massacre acquired that name because of the number of people involved.
-When Archibald Cox, a famous Harvard Law School professor whom the Congress has named the Watergate Special Prosecutor, rejected the “Stennis compromise” and insisted on getting the raw White House tapes himself, Nixon ordered his attorney general, Elliot Richardson, to fire Cox.
+When Archibald Cox, a famous Harvard Law School professor whom Congress had named the Watergate special prosecutor, rejected the “Stennis compromise” and insisted on getting the raw White House tapes himself, Nixon ordered his attorney general, Elliot Richardson, to fire Cox.
 Richardson—a Republican, a Boston Brahmin, a World War II hero—refused to obey the order, and resigned.
-The next in the chain-of-command was William Ruckelshaus, also a Republican, who had been founding head of the Environmental Protection Agency and then was Richardson’s deputy at the Justice Department.
-Ruckelshaus also refused to obey the order and resigned as well.
+The next in the chain of command was William Ruckelshaus, also a Republican, who had been the founding head of the EPA and then was Richardson’s deputy at the Justice Department.
+Ruckelshaus also refused to obey the order and resigned.
 Eventually it fell to the solicitor general, a not-yet-famous figure named Robert Bork, to carry out the order and fire Cox.

 Within the space of a few hours, three senior officials—Richardson, Ruckelshaus, and Cox—had all made a choice of principle over position, and resigned or been fired rather than comply with orders they considered illegitimate.
 Their example shines nearly half a century later because such a choice remains so rare.

 What would it take for today’s institutions to show that they are as healthy and resilient as they were even during the troubled Watergate era?
 History isn’t fair, and much of the burden of answering that question falls right now on one man.
-That is of course Rod Rosenstein, the newly confirmed deputy attorney general who, because of Jeff Sessions’s supposed recusal from the Russian-affairs investigation, is nominally in charge of them.
-If he wanted to be remembered as another Richardson, Ruckelshaus, or Cox, he would already have called for appointment of a special prosecutor, or would do so today.
+That is of course Rod Rosenstein, the newly confirmed deputy attorney general who, because of Jeff Sessions’s supposed recusal from the Russian-affairs investigations, is nominally in charge of them.
+If he wanted to be remembered as another Richardson, Ruckelshaus, or Cox, he would already have called for the appointment of a special prosecutor, or would do so today.
 Mr. Rosenstein, a lot depends on you.

 The cravenness of party leaders

 The Republicans of the Watergate era stuck with Richard Nixon as long as they could, but they acted all along as if larger principles were at stake.
 This I remember more clearly than any other aspect of that era, because the very first article I did for a big national magazine was a profile for Esquire, published not long after Nixon had resigned, about one of the very conservative Republicans who had finally chosen principle over party.
-That Republican was Charles Wiggins, a staunchly right-wing representative from southern California who was on the House Judiciary Committee (and later became a Ninth Circuit appeals court judge).
+That Republican was Charles Wiggins, a staunchly right-wing representative from Southern California who was on the House Judiciary Committee (and later became a Ninth Circuit appeals-court judge).

 I followed him through the impeachment-committee hearings in 1974 as he weighed the evidence and finally decided that Nixon had lied too often and gone too far (and wrote about his journey in “The Ordeal of Mr. Wiggins”).
 The important point is, he was one of many congressional Republicans of that era who acted as if their responsibilities were broader than sheer party-line solidarity.

 On the merits, this era’s Republican president has done far more to justify investigation than Richard Nixon did.
-Yet this era’s Republican senators and congressmen have, cravenly, done far less.
+Yet this era’s Republican senators and members of congress have, cravenly, done far less.
 A few have grumbled about “concerns” and so on, but they have stuck with Trump where it counts, in votes, and since Comey’s firing they have been stunning in their silence.

 Today’s party lineup in the Senate is of course 52–48, in favor of the Republicans.
 Thus a total of three Republican senators have it within their power to change history, by insisting on an honest, independent investigation of what the Russians have been up do and how the mechanics of American democracy can best defend themselves.
 (To spell it out, three Republicans could join the 48 Democrats and Independents already calling for investigations, and constitute a Senate majority to empower a genuinely independent inquiry.)
 So far they have fallen in line with their party’s leader, Mitch McConnell, who will be known in history for favoring party above all else.